Mike De La Torre: Ultimate Fighting Championship

 De La Torre made his promotional debut on April 16, 2014, at The Ultimate Fighter: Nations Finale. against Mark Bocek.
 He was tabbed as a short notice injury replacement for Evan Dunham Bocek won the back and forth fight via split decision.

 De La Torre faced Brian Ortega on July 26, 2014, at UFC on Fox 12.
 Ortega originally won the bout via submission (rear-naked choke) in the first round.
 Subsequently, the result was changed to "No Contest" after Ortega tested positive for drostanolone during a post fight screening.

 De La Torre was briefly linked to a fight with Mark Eddiva on November 8, 2014, at UFC Fight Night 55.
 However, the fight was scrapped as both fighters were subsequently injured during training.

 De La Torre faced Tiago Trator on February 22, 2015, at UFC Fight Night 61.
 De La Torre won the fight via TKO in the first round.

 De La Torre faced Maximo Blanco on July 12, 2015, at The Ultimate Fighter 21 Finale.
 He lost the fight via TKO in the first round.

 De La Torre faced Yui Chul Nam on November 28, 2015, at UFC Fight Night 79.
 He won the fight via split decision.

 De La Torre was expected to face Renato Moicano on September 24, 2016, at UFC Fight Night 95.
 However, Moicano pulled out with injury and was replaced by Godofredo Pepey.
 He lost the fight via submission in the first round.

 De La Torre faced Myles Jury on April 8, 2017, at UFC 210.
 He lost the fight via TKO in the first round.

 In May 2017, De La Torre was released from the company.

+LUX Fight League

+De La Torre faced Sergio Cossio in the second event of the Mexican promotion LUX Fight League, held on February 17, 2018.
+He lost the fight by unanimous decision.